 Onboarding is the process of transitioning a new hire into the organization.
 Here at UWSA, we believe onboarding:

-- Is purposeful with the goal of acculturating new hires to the organization
+- Provides meaningful experiences to acculturate new hires to the organization

 - Begins during the recruitment process and continues throughout the first year

 - Is fostered by the organization as a whole

 UWSA’s onboarding program sets the stage for employee success by including components specifically designed to create a positive new hire experience, increase engagement, develop a sense of belonging, and improve long-term employee retention.
 Details and resources are included below.

 Improving UWSA’s communications with new employees is a key component of the onboarding program.
 The New UWSA Employees section of the website shares what new employees can expect in both the pre-boarding and onboarding stages as well as resources and links to ensure a seamless transition.